afiodorov/afiodorov.github.io/_posts/2015-12-14-LW-post-clicked.md

 ----

-So, *why* do we not call our statistician friend when we are not sure about something?
+So, *why* do we not call our statistician friends when we are not sure about something?

 The reality is quite ugly at the moment.
 Statisticians and empiricists are, on